 Visiting Assistant Professor of English

-Dr. Marcus is the author of an article about Charles Chesnutt that is forthcoming in the journal American Literature.
-In addition, her essays and criticism on art, music, literature, and politics have recently appeared in critical venues such as Artforum, Bookforum, and Texte zur Kunst; mainstream publications including The New Republic, the Los Angeles Times, and CNN.com; academic-adjacent forums such as Public Books, Post45, and the Los Angeles Review of Books; and in the books The Idea of the Avant-Garde (Manchester University Press, 2014), The Essential Ellen Willis (University of Minnesota Press, 2014), and No Regrets (n+1, 2014).
+Professor Marcus is the author of an article about Charles Chesnutt that was published in the journal American Literature in spring 2019.
+In addition, her essays and criticism on art, music, literature, and politics have recently appeared in critical venues such as Artforum, Bookforum, and Texte zur Kunst; mainstream publications including the New Republic, the Los Angeles Times, the Nation, and CNN.com; academic-adjacent forums such as Public Books, Post45, and the Los Angeles Review of Books; and in the books The Idea of the Avant-Garde (Manchester University Press, 2014), The Essential Ellen Willis (University of Minnesota Press, 2014), and No Regrets (n+1, 2014).